Dr. Shirley's Web Courses

 - AD 1456

-- Invention of the printing press.
+- Invention of the printing press and moveable type.
 Printing of the Gutenberg Bible

 - AD 1466-1536

-- Desiderius Erasmus, Dutch scholar, produces an edition of the Greek NT which was used as the source for many of the 16th century translations
+- Desiderius Erasmus, Dutch scholar, produced an edition of the Greek New Testament which was used as the source for many of the 16th century translations of the Bible

 - AD 1471-1484